sylarhcn/TCNetwork/README.md

 ## What
-TCNetwork is is a high level request capsule based on [AFNetworking][AFNetworking].
+TCNetwork is a high level request capsule based on [AFNetworking][AFNetworking].
 Thanks to [YTKNetwork][YTKNetwork].

 ## Features